mongodb/specifications/source/change-streams/change-streams.rst

 A change stream MUST track the last resume token returned by the iterator to the user, caching it locally for use in future attempts to resume.
 A driver MUST raise an error on the first response received without a resume token (e.g. the user has removed it with a pipeline stage), and close the change stream.
 The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.

+A change stream MUST track the latest ``postBatchResumeToken`` included in an aggregate or getMore response if available.

 A change stream MUST attempt to resume a single time if it encounters any resumable error.
 A change stream MUST NOT attempt to resume on any other type of error, with the exception of a “not master” server error.
 If a driver receives a “not master” error (for instance, because the primary it was connected to is stepping down), it will treat the error as a resumable error and attempt to resume.

 In addition to tracking the most recently delivered resume token, change streams MUST also track the read preference specified when the change stream was created.
 In the event of a resumable error, a change stream MUST perform server selection with the original read preference before attempting to resume.